AfKot/Python-CRUD-App-Project/README.md

 4. You can now run the app.py and check the testing coverage of the application using the runTest.sh script!

+5. Open the app on the external ip address on port 5000 and enjoy the app!

 Testing:
 -	Done through Jenkins